0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 ### Copier 🔝

-Copier is a Burp Suite extension (compatible with both Community and Professional editions) which allows users to easily copy requests and responses while making automated modifications using custom rules. [^copier]
+[Copier](../../Readwise/Articles/Tib3rius%20-%20My%20NEW%20Burp%20Extension%20Will%20Help%20You%20Write%20Reports!.md) is a Burp Suite extension (compatible with both Community and Professional editions) which allows users to easily copy requests and responses while making automated modifications using custom rules. [^copier]

 [^copier]: https://github.com/Tib3rius/Copier

----

 # BChecks